 But in 2001, after Ralph Burns had served as sole editor of the journal for several years, financial strains at the University of Arkansas took their toll, and Burns, through mutual friend David Jauss, contacted Bret Lott at the College of Charleston to ask whether the College might be interested in taking over the journal.

 The rest is history.
 Since coming to the College, Crazyhorse has found new life, both in terms of its content and its design–a life that has continued to grow the reputation of the journal as one of the premier venues in which new writing can appear.
 Under the combined editorship of CofC’s Creative Writing faculty, work from the journal’s pages has been reprinted in the Best American Poetry, Best American Short Stories, Best American Nonrequired Reading, and The Pushcart Prize annual anthologies.
 Each year, from January 1 to January 31, Crazyhorse accepts entries for our Prizes in Fiction, Poetry, & Nonfiction.
-Winners in each genre are receive $2,000 and publication.
+Winners in each genre receive $2,000 and publication.
 Past fiction prize judges include Joyce Carol Oates, Amy Hempel, C.D.
 Wright, Phillip Lopate, Tony Earley, Martha Collins, Lia Purpura, Adam Johnson, and Alberto Rios.
-And from July 1 to July 31, we accept entries for Crazyshorts!, our annual short-short fiction contest
+And from July 1 to July 31, we accept entries for Crazyshorts!, our annual short-short fiction contest.

 We look forward to another 50 years of the publication of McGrath’s visionary foray into the world of letters, and hope you’ll join us in encountering the best new writing we can publish.